Today, French service is commonly used to present appetizers and meals including guacamole, Caesar salad, flambé, and meat carving.

 French Cart Service

-French cart service is a method in which food is partially prepared in the kitchen and brought out on a cart to be fully prepared tableside.
-It is an uncommon, technically-demanding, highly professional serving method reserved for upscale restaurants, high-end resorts and on cruise ships.
+French cart service is a method in which food is partially prepared in the kitchen and brought out on a cart to be fully prepared table-side.
+It is an uncommon, technically-demanding, and highly professional serving method reserved for upscale restaurants, high-end resorts, and cruise ships.

 French Banquet Service

 French banquet service is a technique in which platters of food are assembled in the kitchen, brought by table-side, and served to guests à la carte.
 With this type of method, two servers work together to serve guests.
 The lead server is responsible for individually serving guests, and the assistant sets plates and clears dishes.
-Everything is individually served: bread, salad, soup, entrees, and more.
+Everything is individually served, such as bread, salad, soup, entrees, and more.
 Although the servers do not prepare food table-side, this technique still requires an enormous amount of skill.

 On the other hand, there are some negatives.
 For example, French service is undoubtedly a slow and time-consuming serving process.
 It also requires additional servers and also might require a larger dining venue.
 The room has to be large enough so servers can move about freely and prepare food effectively.

-- Butlered service: Food is prepared and plated in the kitchen, presented on a tray and served to guests.
-Utensils are already on the table.
+- Butlered Service: With this formality, food is prepared and plated in the kitchen, presented on a tray, and served to guests.
+Utensils are already provided on the table.

-- English service: The server serves guests individually from a large dish.
-It's like a formal version of family-style dining.
+- English Service: Here, the server serves guests individually from a large dish.
+It's similar to a formal version of family-style dining.

-- Russian (silver) service: Food is cooked tableside, like French cart service, but the server assembles a platter of food and the guests help themselves.
+- Russian (Silver) Service: Using this service, food is cooked table-side, like French cart service.
+However, the server assembles a platter of food, and the guests help themselves.